Zehnder + Teslasuit Part 2: VR Training in the Oil & Gas and Energy industry with Teslasuit + a visit to the TEC»Next Conference

 One of the teams I met at the conference was Athicha "M" Dhanormchitphong and Kyle Daughtry, both immersive technology architects who are leading the charge in VR Training.
 They took me through a training simulation they created that is currently being used for training at ExxonMobil’s digital garage facility.

-With my vision now clouded by both a dirty gas mask and the smoke rising all around me, I found myself in a bit of a panic in both the virtual and the real world.
-Then, with my sense of urgency the two real and the virtual world seemed to fuse together.
+With my vision now clouded by both a dirty gas mask and the smoke rising all around me, I found myself in a bit of a panic in both the virtual and the real worlds.
+Then, with my sense of urgency, the two real and the virtual world seemed to fuse together.

 “Okay, now I’m going to trigger an explosion, and you’ll need to find the point of egress.”
 Luckily I had seen their presentation on this exact training scenario earlier that day, so I knew the stairs to get to safety were right behind me.
 Quickly, I turned my body to face the stairs, then I moved my arms rapidly back and forth which allowed my virtual self to run to the stairs in time to escape the fire now engulfing the platform.